 - Application presents serious ethical problems in the protection of human subjects from research risks, in the use of vertebrate animals, biohazards, and/or select agents.

 PIs whose applications were scored as competitive may receive a request to send additional administrative information to the funding IC.
 Please note that only a portion of the applications in this group will eventually be funded and the request for this just-in-time information is NOT a guarantee that your application has been selected for funding.

 Typically, within four to six weeks of the peer review committee meeting, the summary statement will be available on the eRA web page.
 The SRO prepares the summary statement which contains:

 - Overall resume and summary of review discussion (if discussed);

-- Budget recommendations; and
+- Budget recommendations; and,

-The summary statement becomes the official Institute/Center record of the recommendations made by the peer review committee.
+The summary statement becomes the official IC record of the recommendations made by the peer review committee.
 Once the summary statement is available, you may contact your program officer (listed on the summary statement) if you have any questions.